Sourdough grissini - or bread sticks - are a simple variation on sourdough crackers.

 While you can purchase grissini from supermarkets and gourmet delis, you really can't beat the taste of homemade sourdough grissini.

-How To Make Sourdough Grissini (Bread Sticks)
+How To Make Sourdough Bread Sticks (Sourdough Grissini)

 So simple!
 Yet oh so good!

-Recipe Variations and Baking Notes
+Recipe Ingredient Notes

 The recipe is dairy free (because it uses olive oil rather than butter).
 It is also vegan as it uses maple syrup.

-- Use whatever flour you'd like to use.
+- Flour - Use whatever flour you'd like to use.
 I like to use whole wheat because it gives them a nice color and a rich flavor.
 You could even add some rye flour.

-- Add some spices and seeds into the actual dough if you like.
+- Seeds and Flavorings - Add some spices and seeds into the actual dough if you like.
 Sesame and flax are great for this.
 You could even add bigger seeds like pumpkin.
 Spices like fennel, paprika, pepper and garlic work well too.

-- I find dividing the dough into 30g pieces works best.
+- Size of the Dough - I find dividing the dough into 30g pieces works best.
 I roll the grissini out to around 27cm long.

-- Brushing them with flavored olive oil is lovely too - garlic, sun dried tomato or rosemary work really well.
+- Flavored Oil - Brushing them with flavored olive oil is lovely too - garlic, sun dried tomato or rosemary work really well.

-- Once baked, leave the bread sticks in the oven with the door ajar so that they can completely dry out and crisp up.
+- Post Bake - Once baked, leave the bread sticks in the oven with the door ajar so that they can completely dry out and crisp up.
 This will mean they have a longer shelf life too.

 This really is a versatile recipe that you can change to suit what you have on hand or what you fancy on the day.

-Storing Sourdough Bread Sticks
+How To Store Sourdough Bread Sticks

 Grissini will keep really well in a glass jar or tin.
 Try not to put them in plastic as they will go soft a lot faster.